daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 ![Britain Year 501 Events][image-6]

 War continued, year after year.
 Saxons demanded tributes, along with the Angles.
 Both King Cerdic of Wessex and King Ælle of Sussex were demanding tribute.
 The intrigue at court was Cerdic was vulnerable so Countess Ellen's loyal knights advised they pay only Ælle.
-This advise was well chosen as a small fleet of Saxons invaded Wessex, led by their chieftain, Port.
+This advice was well chosen as a small fleet of Saxons invaded Wessex, led by their chieftain, Port.
 Cerdic yielded land to Port, who renamed one of the cities after himself, Portsmouth.

 Huntington and Hertford tried to hire mercenaries to protect themselves from the Angles but this effort was in vain, with both failing.